 Germans from Russia Heritage Society

 A Genealogical Guide to Immigration Records, by Dave Obee.
 This 160-page book is the most comprehensive guide ever written about resources for Canadian immigration research.
 It covers passenger lists and many other sources, including naturalization records and newspapers.
 This could be the most important book on Canadian genealogy this year.
 It includes six maps, 60 illustrations, more than 100 Internet links, and a comprehensive bibliography.
-Available from Interlink Bookshop and Global Genealogy.
+Available directly from Dave Obee.
 C$30.00

 Volhynia history timeline